elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/use_array.md

 Define the number of items you want to have by default in the array.
 It is only used when there are no `defaultValue` found for the array.
 If there is a default value found, the number of items will be the length of the array.

-Those items are not fields yet, there are objects that you will receive back in the child function (see below).
+Those items are not fields yet, they are objects that you will receive back in the child function (see below).

 ### validations